CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowInfo.md

 HasVar0SwitchProfile returns a boolean if a field has been set.

-### GetVar1ClusterProfile
+### GetVar1RollbackWorkflow

-`func (o *WorkflowWorkflowInfo) GetVar1ClusterProfile() HyperflexClusterProfileRelationship`
+`func (o *WorkflowWorkflowInfo) GetVar1RollbackWorkflow() WorkflowRollbackWorkflowRelationship`

-GetVar1ClusterProfile returns the Var1ClusterProfile field if non-nil, zero value otherwise.
+GetVar1RollbackWorkflow returns the Var1RollbackWorkflow field if non-nil, zero value otherwise.

-### GetVar1ClusterProfileOk
+### GetVar1RollbackWorkflowOk

-`func (o *WorkflowWorkflowInfo) GetVar1ClusterProfileOk() (*HyperflexClusterProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfo) GetVar1RollbackWorkflowOk() (*WorkflowRollbackWorkflowRelationship, bool)`

-GetVar1ClusterProfileOk returns a tuple with the Var1ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar1RollbackWorkflowOk returns a tuple with the Var1RollbackWorkflow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar1ClusterProfile
+### SetVar1RollbackWorkflow

-`func (o *WorkflowWorkflowInfo) SetVar1ClusterProfile(v HyperflexClusterProfileRelationship)`
+`func (o *WorkflowWorkflowInfo) SetVar1RollbackWorkflow(v WorkflowRollbackWorkflowRelationship)`

-SetVar1ClusterProfile sets Var1ClusterProfile field to given value.
+SetVar1RollbackWorkflow sets Var1RollbackWorkflow field to given value.

-### HasVar1ClusterProfile
+### HasVar1RollbackWorkflow

-`func (o *WorkflowWorkflowInfo) HasVar1ClusterProfile() bool`
+`func (o *WorkflowWorkflowInfo) HasVar1RollbackWorkflow() bool`

-HasVar1ClusterProfile returns a boolean if a field has been set.
+HasVar1RollbackWorkflow returns a boolean if a field has been set.

 ### GetVar2Profile